codedMaze/30-Day-of-JavaScript/Day-1/README.md

 # What i learn from the lesson

-how to work with datatypes
-working with console log to print on the console comment on a single line likewise on multiple lines etc
+how to work with datatypes '\n' working with console log to print on the console '\n' comment on a single line likewise on multiple lines etc